selvaG2/selva-react/MY - README.md

         4. there is a main already in content component remove that and add <> </> this is called as React.fragment

+    ApiRequest File:-

+        Create a async function with the parameter of url as default parameter of '' empty string, option obj for POST,GET,PATCH,DELETE, err message for if there is any error this will carry out.

+        within try catch block create a variable to store the response which is fetching the details from the url and with the req option, if there is some error in the response error will be thrown

+        if try block throw any error catch block will catch that and it will store into it

+        finally will execute all tym with the error msg

+    Create:-

+        make the add item function as async function

+        create a option object inside that

+            1. method it is post
+            2. headers is an another obj which holds type of the content
+            3. body will have the datas thats sent by stringfying
+            4. create a result that will have the result objects/strings
+            5. with await call the apiRequest function with url andf option para meter
+            6. if the response came maintain the fetcherror state to be in null

+    Update :-

+        make the handle check function as async function

+        create an another variable to take the particular set of values to be updated using in the listitem apply filter property of item.id == id which the functuion params

+        create a option object inside that

+            1. method it is patch
+            2. headers is an another obj which holds type of the content
+            3. body will have the datas thats sent by stringfying
+            NOTE: Here we just need to update only the particular   objects particular value for that checked property of  myitems[0] why 0 is there will be only one arr element that sin index 0 with checked property
+            4. create a req url to req tthe server for particular id
+            5. create a result that will have the result objects/strings
+            6. with await call the apiRequest function with url andf option para meter
+            7. if the response came maintain the fetcherror state to be in null

+    Delete:-

+        some changes method to delete

 ==============================================================================================================================